JasonM2396/GAME2338/Playtesting/playtestingthree.md

 > _Answer:_ The timing of this game depends on the player's skills.
 If the player doesn't know what to do, the timing won't be right due to the game having a timer.

 **Question:** During gameplay did the mechanics and theme go together and reinforce each other?
-> _Answer:_ Your answer here
+> _Answer:_ The driving mechanics and the drive around the world theme

 **Question:** Did you have fun playing this game?
 > _Answer:_ I had a good amount of fun although the controls took some time to get used to controls and to control the car.
 Overall, its a fun game for those who like 1980's style racers.
 However though, the obstacles, tight turns and that one dark area frustrates me.

 **Question:** During gameplay what problems or issues seemed to happen and how did you get them to reoccur?
 > _Answer:_ The issue only I ever encountered was the no audio issue, even when the audio is turned on.
+One way I got this error was to refresh the webpage, and the error will reoccur.